cssnr/vitepress-swiper/README.md

 - [Usage](#Usage)
 - [Options](#Options)

-A [Swiper](https://swiperjs.com/) Plugin for [VitePress](https://vitepress.dev/) to Easily add an Image or Photo Gallery with Custom Options.
+A [Swiper](https://swiperjs.com/) Plugin for [VitePress](https://vitepress.dev/) to Easily add an Image Gallery or Photo Slideshow with Custom Options.

 Minimal footprint, only 3 lines of setup code and 1 Markdown tag per gallery.